php-fig/www.php-fig.org/source/_posts/2019-09-27-new-blog-psr-12-approval-and-upgrading-psr.md

  - posts
 ---

-After a long iatus, we're back with a new round of updates from the PHP-FIG.
+After a long hiatus, we're back with a new round of updates from the PHP-FIG.

 ## New Blog

 As you may have noticed, **we're now on a different platform**.
 We've chosen to migrate away from the previous proprietary platform and to **host directly our posts inside our site**, directly under our control.
-We will add links at the top of all our older posts to the new copies here, so if anyone still stumbles upon our posts on the previous platform, they will know we're to find us from now on.
+We will add links at the top of all our older posts to the new copies here; if anyone still stumbles upon our posts on the previous platform, they will know where to find us from now on.

 ## PSR-12 has been approved

 Since the last update, we’ve seen **the approval of PSR-12, the [Extended Coding Style](https://www.php-fig.org/psr/psr-12/)**.
-This PSR supersedes the old dear PSR-2, adapting it to all the new language features that we've got in the last years.
+This PSR supersedes the old dear PSR-2, adapting it to all the new language features that we've got in the last years, and cleaning up a few inconsistencies.
 It was a long time coming, since the working group had some troubles along the line, but we finally published it.

 You will find that many libraries have already PSR-12 compliant releases, like [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/releases/tag/3.5.0) and [EasyCodingStandard](https://www.tomasvotruba.cz/blog/2018/04/09/try-psr-12-on-your-code-today/), while others are following suit, like [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer/issues/4502).